 If you are riding in a situation of concern, do you cover your brakes – that is, do you hold your hand and foot over the brake levers?

-A millisecond faster on the brakes could save you several metres in stopping distance which could be the difference between hitting something or not.
+That could be the difference between hitting something or not.

 Situations where you should think about covering your brakes are:

-- in heavy traffic where anything can happen such as sudden lane changes or traffic coming to a halt, even on a highway;
+- In heavy traffic where anything can happen such as sudden lane changes or traffic coming to a halt, even on a highway;

 - riding through suburban streets where cars may not see you and pull out in front of you from an intersection;